mrgizmo212/suges-awesome-lists/README.md

-# SUGE'S SUPER DOPE LIST OF REPOS
+# SUGE'S SUPER DOPE & AWESOME LIST OF REPOS
 A super dope list of repos... this is all